s3rdia/qol/cran-comments.md

 * convert_factor(): Converts all given variables to factor.
 * transpose_plus(): Format driven transposition, which is able to do more than just transpose values.
 * sort_plus(): Sort data frame observations with some additions.
+* split_by(): Since split_by_var() didn't have any benefit, split_by_var() and split_by_condition() are now fused into one function.
+Additionally to give the new function more power, formats can be used to not only split up a data frame by the actual values in the data frame, but also into the desired ones passed with a format.
+Using multilabels it is also possible to generate completely new values and therefore data frames on the fly.

 New functionality
 * inverse(): Now supports variable names written without quotation marks.
 * keep()/dropp(): Now support variable ranges, like "state:income".
 * any_table(): Removed pre_summed parameter.
 Instead the function now checks on it's own, whether the provided data frame is pre summarised or not.

+Removed
+* split_by_var() and split_by_condition(): See comment under 'New functions'.

 Fixed
 * keep(): Variables where always output in provided order. order_vars = FALSE (default) will now output variables in order of appearance.
 * any_table(): Now checks if a column combination is also part of the row combinations.
 * any_table(): Fixed row header variables where sorted alphabetically instead of in provided order.
 Bug was introduced in version 1.1.1.
+* any_table(): Fixed by variables could be sorted in the wrong order.

 Optimization
 * summarise_plus(): Now uses faster `collapse::na_omit` for NA removal.